Mool Mantar Meaning in English: A Word-by-Word Guide

 The life story of Bhagat Puran Singh — from a boy shaped by his mother's love, to the founder of Pingalwara Amritsar and a champion of the forgotten.

 What does Gurbani say about birthdays?
-Explore the spiritual significance of human birth and the profound questions we should reflect upon as another year passes.
+Explore the spiritual meaning of human birth and the questions worth reflecting on as another year of life passes.

-This Valentine's Day, explore what true love means through Gurbani.
-Discover how Guru Granth Sahib Ji teaches us to cultivate divine love — for Waheguru, for humanity, and for our families.
+This Valentine's Day, explore what true love means through Gurbani — how Sri Guru Granth Sahib Ji teaches divine love for Waheguru, humanity, and family.

-A practical guide for busy parents based on the teachings of Guru Nanak Dev Ji.
-Discover ten principles from Japji Sahib to help you raise clear, grounded, and spiritual children.
+A practical guide for busy parents drawn from Guru Nanak Dev Ji's Japji Sahib — ten principles to help you raise clear, grounded, and spiritual children.

-A heartfelt guide for young Sikhs and volunteers on approaching seva with the right mindset.
-Learn how volunteering is a privilege, an opportunity to grow, and a path to touching lives.
+A heartfelt guide for young Sikhs on approaching seva with the right mindset — how volunteering is a privilege, a chance to grow, and a way to touch lives.

-A thoughtful guide for Sikh families explaining the meaning behind bowing to Guru Granth Sahib Ji.
-Covers the Living Guru, Shabad, and the concept of Sachcha Patshah (True Sovereign).
+Why do we bow in Gurdwara?
+A guide for Sikh families on bowing to Guru Granth Sahib Ji — the Living Guru, the Shabad, and the idea of Sachcha Patshah.

-Gurdwara rules and etiquette explained: remove shoes, cover your head, bow to Sri Guru Granth Sahib Ji, sit on the floor, no tobacco/alcohol/meat.
-A simple step-by-step guide for first-time visitors and families.
+Gurdwara rules and etiquette explained: remove shoes, cover your head, bow to Sri Guru Granth Sahib Ji, sit on the floor.
+A guide for first-time visitors.

-A practical guide for busy diaspora parents on teaching Sikhi to children.
-Covers real challenges like bullying and identity, addresses common blind spots, and offers actionable tips that fit into daily life.
+A practical guide for busy diaspora parents on teaching Sikhi to children — real challenges like bullying and identity, common blind spots, and daily tips.